Teaneck NJ Eluding a Police Officer Defense Attorneys

 Call the Tormey Law Firm in Hackensack, NJ Today for a Free Consultation

+Eluding and any related charges can result in serious penalties after convictions.
+The trajectory of your life may be altered substantially, which is why it is so important that you have qualified and skilled counsel to help you defend against these charges.
 For additional information and a free consultation about your eluding a police officer case in Bergen County, New Jersey, please contact us anytime at (201)-330-4979, or use our online contact form.
 Our Hackensack office is conveniently located in the heart of Bergen County, just steps from the Hackensack Municipal Court and Bergen County Superior Court.
 One of our criminal defense attorneys will be happy to discuss your case over the phone or to schedule an appointment to meet with you in person.